local-food-in-leh-ladakh

 Momos don’t need any introduction!
 No trip to Ladakh is complete without indulging in a plate of steaming hot Momos!
 These bite-sized dumplings, filled with minced meat, vegetables, or cheese, are a Himalayan staple.

-Wrapped in a thin flour dough and either steamed or fried, Momos are served with a spicy red chutney that adds the perfect kick.
+Wrapped in a thin flour dough and either steamed or fried, momos are served with a spicy red chutney that adds the perfect kick.
 Whether you go for classic mutton Momos or the deliciously cheesy variants, every bite is pure bliss.

 5. Chhurpi – The Hardest Cheese You’ll Ever Eat